kchilds1/progress-checkins/README.md

 ## March 14, 2023

    Subject: FreecodeCamp (HTML and CSS)
-   * Learn the CSS Box Model by Building a Rothko Painting
+   * Learn the CSS Box Model by Building a Rothko Painting (OKCoders homework)